Returning Health Care to Its Purpose: Health

 In health care, value is created by improving the health outcomes that matter most to individuals and families.
 This value is increased when it is achieved with less expense and less time.
-Dell Medical School and the McCombs School of Business created the Value Institute for Health and Care to accelerate the transformation to high-value health care delivery.
+The University of Texas at Austin’s Dell Medical School and McCombs School of Business created the Value Institute for Health and Care to accelerate the transformation to high-value health care delivery.

 Elizabeth Teisberg and Scott Wallace, who work with organizations around the world to implement high-value health care, lead the institute.
 Their work builds on Teisberg’s 2006 book “Redefining Health Care: Creating Value-Based Competition on Results,” co-authored with Harvard Business School’s Michael E. Porter, which introduced the concept of value to health care delivery.